flashbots/pm/guides/flashbots-alpha.md

 ### What's a searcher?

-A searcher is the a Flashbots user that submits transaction(s) to be prioritized through the Flashbots infrastructure.
+A searcher is a Flashbots user that submits transaction(s) to be prioritized through the Flashbots infrastructure.

 ### How do I become a searcher and start submitting Flashbots bundles?
-During the alpha phase of the Flashbots rollout, API keys are required to submit bundles.
-To apply for this alpha api key, [fill out the searcher indication of interest](https://forms.gle/1uunzbhhZQP1BKtdA).
+You can start using Flashbots by updating your trading bots to fit the Flashbots message format and send Flashbots bundles to `relay.flashbots.net`.

 ### How much hashrate is currently running MEV-Geth?